 This has an enviable location if Dowtown is your chosen destination, The Hotel sits right at the edge of the World Trade Centre with the Freedom Tower and 911 Memorial right at your door!
 There are some excellent restaurants and the Subway is right n your doorstep.

-The hotel is nice and modern with full Gym, amazing bar/restraunt overlooking the WTC, roof terrace, and large rooms with desks and business facilities.
-We really love this hotel, we just prefer not staying Downtown, so it’s not our favorite for that reason alone, but for the money, this is a lot of hotel.
+The hotel is nice and modern with a full Gym, amazing bar/restaurant overlooking the WTC, roof terrace, and large rooms with desks and business facilities.
+We really love this hotel, we just prefer not staying Downtown, so it’s not our favorite for that reason alone, but for the money, this is a lot of hotel!

 These are hotels that are not quite times square but close enough that you are only a few blocks away and most importantly right in the center of everything, Some even call themselves Times Square but they are not.
 These are great choices as you are in the heart of things but your doorstep is not actually the crazy tourist-packed insane asylum that is Times Square!

 - Best For – perfect Location!

 Just a couple of blocks from Times Square the Club Quarters Hotel, Midtown Times Square is about as close to the square as you can get without being on it!
 It is also a stone’s throw from Bryant Square the New York Public Library, the Rockefeller Center, and Grand Central.
 Quite simply this is about as perfectly located as you get.

 The Hotel is modern and the rooms are reasonably appointed, they are however REALLY small, 185ft² so definitely look for an upgrade.
 The hotel is not quite as fresh as the promo pics show, but it’s clean, perfectly located, and cheap as chips!

 We also Recommend their Grand Central Location which ranks very highly with guests but is not quite so perfectly located.

 - Best For – Views of the Empire State Building!